relrod/ct/README.md

 returns a `Category` with a single object (with composition defined by `Monoid`'s `mu`).

-These are mostly made-up terms, but we have been using them pretty consistently in our documentation/on IRC.
+These (instance, derivation) are mostly made-up terms, but we have been using them pretty consistently in our documentation/on IRC.

 ## Notes on notation